The Children of Lir: A Fascinating Irish Legend

 A Brief Background on Celtic Mythology

 Celtic mythology is similar to many other mythologies you’ve heard of before, including ancient Greek and Egyptian mythology.
 Mythologies are a series of myths and folklore stories originating in a specific region or culture.
-Most of them share similarities and feature characters like gods, monsters, and supernatural mortals.
+Most share similarities and feature characters like gods, monsters, and supernatural mortals.

 Celtic mythology contains many fables and legends.
-Some of the most popular tales include Finn MaCcool and The Giant Causeway, The Tale of Oisin in Tir Na Nog, The Legend of Pookas, The Frenzy of Sweeny Tales, and The Children of Lir.
+Some of the most famous tales include Finn MaCcool and The Giant Causeway, The Tale of Oisin in Tir Na Nog, The Legend of Pookas, The Frenzy of Sweeny Tales, and The Children of Lir.

 Irish Mythology and Legends

-The ancient history of Ireland is full of interesting and mysterious legends and myths.
+The ancient history of Ireland is full of exciting and mysterious legends and myths.
 If you have ever been to the island of Ireland, you will see the impact of mythology in place names such as the Giants Causeway.

 Goddess Brigit Tuatha de Danann imbolc Celtic Festivals